-The tenant did not attend this hearing, although I left the teleconference hearing connection open until 10:10 a.m. in order to enable the tenant to call into this teleconference hearing scheduled for 9:30 a.m.
-Landlord's agents L.B. and D.J. attended the hearing on behalf of the corporate landlord and were given a full opportunity to be heard, to present sworn testimony, to make submissions and to call witnesses.
+The tenant did not attend this hearing, although I left the teleconference hearing connection open until 11:28 a.m. in order to enable the tenant to call into this teleconference hearing scheduled for 11:00 a.m.
+Landlord's agents G.S. and D.J. attended the hearing on behalf of the corporate landlord and were given a full opportunity to be heard, to present sworn testimony, to make submissions and to call witnesses.
 I confirmed that the correct call-in numbers and participant codes were provided in the Notice of Dispute Resolution Proceeding.
 I also confirmed from the teleconference system that the landlord's agents and I were the only ones who had called into this teleconference.

 As only the landlord's agents attended the hearing, I asked the landlord's agents to confirm that the tenant had been served with the landlord's Notice of Dispute Resolution Proceeding package for this hearing.
-The landlord's agent D.J. testified that the tenant was served with the Notice of Dispute Resolution Proceeding by Canada Post registered mail on November 7, 2018 and submitted into evidence a registered mail tracking number as proof of service.
+The landlord's agent G.S. testified that the tenant was served with the Notice of Dispute Resolution Proceeding by Canada Post registered mail on November 28, 2018 and submitted into evidence a registered mail tracking number as proof of service.
 I have noted the tracking number on the cover sheet of this Decision.
+The landlord's agent testified that the Notice of Dispute Resolution Proceeding package was also posted to the tenant's door on the same day, November 28, 2018.

-I find that the tenant was deemed in receipt of the landlord's notice of this dispute in accordance with sections 89 and 90 of the Act on November 12, 2018, five days after mailing.
+I find that the tenant was deemed in receipt of the landlord's notice of this dispute in accordance with sections 89 and 90 of the Act on December 3, 2018, five days after mailing.